Equity Definition: Understanding the Difference Between Equity and Equality

 Equality, on the other hand, is giving everyone the exact same resources across the board, regardless of individual or groups of people’s actual needs or opportunities/resources already provided to them.

-In equitable programs like United Way NCA’s work, instead of giving each individual or group of people the same resources (by definition, equality), data is analyzed to determine where funds, resources and opportunities need to be allocated most in order to give all community members the same opportunity to thrive.
+In equitable programs like United Way NCA’s work, instead of giving each individual or group of people the same resources (which aligns with the definition of equality), data is analyzed based on the equity definition to determine where funds, resources, and opportunities need to be allocated most, ensuring all community members have the same opportunity to thrive.

 If you have researched the differences between equity and equality before, you have probably come across this helpful illustration of an apple tree created by Tony Ruth, with two children standing below it in hopes of receiving fallen fruit.In the “inequality” version of the illustration, it shows two boys standing under the tree.
 The tree is slightly slanted toward the left, and therefore the apples are falling all on the left side, to one boy.
 The boy on the right receives nothing.
 When they are both given a ladder of the same height (equality) the boy on the left gets even more apples than he did on the ground, but the boy on the right still receives none—his ladder is not tall enough to reach the tree.
 When the boy on the left is given a ladder of the exact height he needs to reach the tree, he receives more apples, and when the boy on the right receives a slightly taller ladder than the boy on the left (based on his individual needs), he too is able to finally reach the tree and collect apples.